CJC-1295: Risks

 CJC-1295 was under investigation for the treatment of lipodystrophy and growth hormone deficiency and reached phase II clinical trials but was discontinued upon the death of one of the trial subjects.
 The attending physician of the trial believed that the most likely explanation for the incident was that the patient had asymptomatic coronary artery disease with plaque rupture and occlusion, and that the occurrence was unrelated to treatment with CJC-1295.
 Research was terminated nonetheless as a precaution.

 Structure

-CJC-1295 and Modified GRF (1-29) is equated falsely in several scientific papers.
+CJC-1295 and Modified GRF (1-29) are falsely equated in several scientific papers.
 CJC-1295, CJC-1295 DAC, and CJC-1295 with DAC are synonyms, while Modified GRF (1-29), also known as CJC-1295 without DAC, lacks the C-terminus extension with N^{ɛ}-maleimidopropionyl-Lysine, which is referred to as DAC.

 The IUPAC modification nomenclature for the peptide CJC-1295 is N^{ɛ30}-maleimidopropionyl-[D-Ala^{2}, Gln^{8}, Ala^{15}, Leu^{27}]-Sermorelin-Lys^{30}.